Foresight Diffusion: Improving Sampling Consistency in Predictive Diffusion Models: Introduction

 \section{Introduction}

-Diffusion models~\citep{Diffusion-sohl2015deep,score-song2019generative,DDPMho2020denoising,SDE-song2020score} and flow-based models~\citep{lipman2022flow,liu2023flow,albergo2023building} are a class of generative models that produce high-fidelity samples by progressively denoising corrupted data.
-This modeling paradigm has achieved state-of-the-art across a wide range of tasks and modalities, including image~\citep{diff-beat-dhariwal2021diffusion}, video~\citep{ho2022video}, and cross-modal generation~\citep{imagen-saharia2022photorealistic,singer2022make,SD-rombach2022high}.
-Owing to their ability to model complex and multimodal distributions, diffusion models have recently been adopted for world modeling~\citep{voleti2022mcvd, chen2023seine, gao2024prediff} within the conditional generation framework, where they serve as spatiotemporal predictors that learn real-world physical dynamics and generate future trajectories conditioned on past observations.
+Diffusion models~\citep{Diffusion-sohl2015deep,score-song2019generative,DDPMho2020denoising,SDE-song2020score} and flow-based models~\citep{lipman2022flow,liu2023flow,albergo2023building} are a class of generative models that has achieved state-of-the-art across a wide range of tasks and modalities, including image~\citep{diff-beat-dhariwal2021diffusion}, video~\citep{ho2022video}, and cross-modal generation~\citep{imagen-saharia2022photorealistic,singer2022make,rombach2022high}.
+Owing to their ability to model complex and multimodal distributions, diffusion models have recently been adopted for predictive learning~\citep{voleti2022mcvd, chen2023seine, gao2024prediff} within the conditional generation framework, where they serve as spatiotemporal predictors to learn real-world dynamics and generate future trajectories conditioned on past observations.